 Attach eyes to two 1 x 2 white jumper plates (the plates with one stud on top).

 Grab a 1 x 1 black brick with studs on all four sides.
-Attach two 1 x 1 red plates to one stud.
-Attach a 1 x 2 black plate to the opposite side.
+Stack two 1 x 1 red plates and attach them to one stud.
+Then add a 1 x 2 black plate to the opposite side.

 Attach a 1 x 1 red slope (30 degree) to the red plates.
 Then add a 1 x 1 light gray plate and a 1 x 2 light gray curved slop on the other side.
 Place a 1 x 2 red tile on the top of the head.